DeniseTang1018/FargoEvent/README.md

 "# FargoEvent"
-This is a adrorid application apply with Retrofit and SharedPreferences.
+This is a android application apply with Retrofit and SharedPreferences.

 In this application, there are three activities being impelement, login activity, events view activity, events detail activity.